Red Left Review

 Popular Front

 Samuels touches upon another defining feature of his involvement in the CPGB, in 1935 the Soviet Union adopted a new position on its relationship with Social Democrats, previously described as 'social fascists' posing an immediate danger to the working class.
-It now argued for 'Popular Fronts' with Social Democrats.
+It now argued for 'Popular Fronts'.

 Noting that "previous formulations (had) suffered from a tendency to overate the degree of maturity of the revolutionary crisis" (125 history of CPGB 1927-1941) the comintern leadership now argued for 'popular fronts' that were in fact "only a new name for that old policy, the gist of which lies in class collaboration in a coalition between the proletariat and the bourgeoisie" (192 Trotsky on Britain 3rd Vol).
 Communists involved within these fronts subordinating their political independence to bourgeoise forces within which they were in coalition.